 Australia continues to be a top destination for international students, that’s why understanding student visa work rights is crucial.
 With rising living costs and academic responsibilities, knowing how many hours you can legally work while studying can help you better manage both your finances and your future.
+As of March 2026 information verified as per the Department of Home Affairs guidelines.

-As of 2025, student visa holders are allowed to work up to 48 hours per fortnight (2 weeks) during the academic semester.
+As of March 2026, student visa holders are allowed to work up to 48 hours per fortnight (2 weeks) during the academic semester.
 During official semester breaks or holidays, students can work unlimited hours.

 Here’s a detailed breakdown: